-Anyone who receives, requests or is directly affected by the services of the University can make a complaint to us, including the representative of someone who is dissatisfied with our service.
-If you are making a complaint on someone else's behalf you will need their personal written consent.
-Please also read the section on 'Getting help to make your complaint'.
+7. Anyone who receives, requests or is directly affected by our services can make a complaint to us.
+This includes the representative of someone who is dissatisfied with our service (for example, a relative, friend, advocate or adviser).
+If you are making a complaint on someone else's behalf, you will normally need their written consent.
+Please also read the section on Getting help to make your complaint below.